craighagan/hackprojects/CPAP/HDM_Z2/README.md

 The EnginStar, Renogy, and OmniCharge can hook up to a solar cell for recharging.
 The Omnicharge can't provide USB-C power while charging via solar (it can provide USB-A).
 The Enginstar's built-in USB-C adaptor doesn't emit enough power, so I use a 12v car USB-C plug.

 For solar, I have a [50w](https://www.amazon.com/gp/product/B09154L69K) which is waterproof and very rugged and a [100w fair weather cell](https://www.amazon.com/gp/product/B075YRKVMH) I use with my laptop.
 Note: the 50w cell came with an adapter to standard barrel jack, but had incorrect polarity on the plug, so it didn't work until I fixed it.
 That cell is great, with that one nit.
+I use the solar cell with the jackery, renogy, and omnicharge power banks as they can handle its output.

 ## What is in my backpacking kit?